urcuqui/Apache-Spark/README.md

 ## Description ##

-This repository has some examples of Hadoop Spark, specially when I explored some courses in order to learn and to explore about the benefits about Spark with Big Data.
+This repository has some examples of Hadoop Spark, specially when I explored some courses in order to learn and explore about the benefits about Spark with Big Data.

 ## Python ##